michael105/slterm/README.md

 ##### Clone of the st terminal. (suckless.org)

-Slim version with performance and memory footprint related modifications.
+Slim patched version with performance and memory footprint related modifications.

+History is fixed.
+(No erases on resize events anymore)

 ___

-    Stripped unicode support in favour of the 256 chars (extended) ASCII table utf8 is an optional compiletime switch now (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table only.
+    Stripped unicode support in favour of the 256 chars (extended) ASCII table utf8 is an optional compiletime switch now (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table / CP1250 only.
         E.g. bash, vi, ..
 What is an interesting result. st has a quite good unicode handling, but until yet I always needed to dive into the configurations for entering chars like ä,ö,ß in unicode mode)